-Guidelines specific disclosures Identity of the private equity firm Expectations for compliance The report should identify the private equity fund or funds that own the company and the senior executives or advisers of the private equity firm in the UK who have oversight of the company on behalf of the fund or funds.
-See section 1 of the Good Practice Guide (page 10).
+Guidelines specific disclosures

+Identity of the private equity firm Expectations for compliance The report should identify the private equity fund or funds to own the company and the senior executives or advisers of the private equity firm in the UK who have oversight of the compon behalf of the fund or funds. ne (page 4).

-Qı ality of dis closures 2 019 Quality of disclosures 2018 Identity of the private equity firm Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 0% 53% 47% 0% 0% 60% 40% 0%
+Quality of disclosures 2020 Quality of disclosures 2019 Identity of the private equity firm Excellent Non- Excellent Good Basic complian Excellent Good Basic Non- compliant All companies reviewed 0% 40% 60% 0% 0% 53% 47% 0%

-53% of the sample reviewed achieved at least a good standard (2018: 60%), however again no companies were considered excellent this year.
+40% of the sample reviewed achieved at least a good standard (2019: 53%), this is a significant fall from last year and no companies were again considered excellent this year.

-Weaker examples relied on references to the private equity firm through the identity of the directors on the board and the controlling party disclosure within the financial statements.
-The better performers provided some further insight, such as the firm's history, background or a more detailed ownership structure.
+Weaker examples referenced the private equity firm and failed to give any history of the ownership or the private equity firms' involvement.
+This resulted in limited references to the private equity firm through the identity of the directors on the board and the controlling party disclosure within the financial statements.
+The better performers provided some further insight, such as the firm's history, background, an explanation of its role or a more detailed ownership structure.

 Details of board composition Expectations for compliance The report should give detail on the composition of the board, identifying separately executives of the company, directors who are executives or representatives of the private equity firm, and directors brought in from outside to add relevant industry or other experience.
-See section 2 of the Good Practice Guide (page 12).
+See section 2 of the Good Practice Guide (page 5).

-Qu ality of dis closures 2 019 Quality of disclosures 2018 Details of board composition Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 18% 70% 12% 0% 7% 73% 20% 0%
+Quality of disclosures 2020 Quality of disclosures 2019 Details of board composition Excellent Non- Excellent Good Basic complian Excellent Good Basic Non- compliant All companies reviewed 13% 60% 27% 0% 18% 70% 12% 0%

-This criterion continues to be well adhered to by portfolio companies with all companies compliant this year.
-88% of the companies reviewed produced good or excellent quality disclosures (2018: 80%), clearly articulating the experience of the board members, demonstrating why they are appropriate for that role.
-The small number of weaker examples only listed the directors for the period, which is the Companies Act 2006 requirement, and identified which directors represented the private equity house.
+This criterion continues to be well adhered to by portfolio companies with all companies compliant, however, there has been a drop in the quality of disclosures this year (as there were more basic disclosures).
+73% of the companies reviewed produced good or excellent quality disclosures (2019: 88%), clearly articulating the experience of the board members, demonstrating why they are appropriate for that role.
+The weaker examples only listed the directors for the period, which is the Companies Act 2006 requirement, and identified which directors represented the private equity house.
+They failed to elaborate further by adding the role and experience of each director.

-18% of companies achieved an excellent disclosure compared to 7% in 2018.
+13% of companies achieved an excellent disclosure compared to 18% in 2019.
 These included a significant level of additional disclosure, similar to a listed company, covering the wider aspects of governance and committees in place, as well as how the board members form part of this.

 Financial review Expectations for compliance The financial review should cover risk management objectives and policies in the light of the principal financial risks and uncertainties facing the company, including those relating to leverage, with links to appropriate detail in the footnotes to the balance sheet and cash flow section of the financial statements.
-See sections 3 and 4 of the Good Practice Guide (pages 14 and 16).
+See sections 3 and 4 of the Good Practice Guide (pages 6 and 7).